Who is the Hosted Travel Agent in 2018?

 An imaginary pet dragon stole the show with almost 50% of the votes!
 We're calling that "The Game of Thrones Effect."
 Oddly, a singing rock came in second with 24%.
 Didn't see that coming.
 Meanwhile, the poor jackalope and liger came in as the least-wanted imaginary pets with only 11% and 16% of the votes, respectively.
 (The Napoleon Dynamite heyday is over, folks).

-This data isn't only fascinating in its own right, it's also the perfect appetizer to prepare you for the data motherload: the 2018 Travel Agent Income Survey Results.
+This data isn't only fascinating in its own right, it's also the perfect appetizer to prepare you for the data motherlode: a complete archive of all our income survey results and resources.
 Get ready to have your socks knocked off by numbers--its a thing.